xray-group/mstruct/doc/source/index.md

 ##### Installing Anaconda

-[Anaconda](https://www.anaconda.com) is a popular Python data science platform and scientific software for personal computers with Windows, MacOS or Linux.
+[Anaconda](https://www.anaconda.com) is a popular Python data science platform and scientific software for personal computers with Windows, macOS or Linux.

 The most straighforward way is to get a graphical [installer](https://www.anaconda.com/download/)
 - no need to sign (web download)